bas-t/dvbloopback/README.txt

 Patch drivers/media/dvb-core/dvbdev.c the usual way, example patches are in this repo.

+NB: if you are going to build a kernel v4.5.x or up, you need to patch the dvbloopback module with 4.5-linux.patch (it's in the repo).

 Having done this, proceed with make oldconfig, make allyesconfig or something like that.